 The internal newsletter: let’s be honest, do you think of this as an essential business tool?
 Or rather something that arrives every so often and is undertaken by someone, you’re not sure who, in the marketing department?
 This latter outlook on internal emails is all too common.
-So, how can we transition from a away from wasting of everyone’s time and treat the internal newsletter what it is: a huge opportunity.
+So, how can we transition away from wasting everyone’s time and treat the internal newsletter like it is: a huge opportunity?

-Let’s start with asking a key question: what is the ultimate aim of your internal newsletters?
-For many this may be motivational, for others, it may be informative – regardless of the specific goals your internal newsletters should be considered as a tool for effective companywide communications, and as such, given the time that is deserves.
+Let’s start by asking a key question: what is the ultimate aim of your internal newsletters?
+For many, this may be motivational; for others, it may be informative – regardless of the specific goals, your internal newsletters should be considered as a tool for effective companywide communications, and as such, given the time that it deserves.

 1. Keep it Simple

-As a starting point you should focus upon simplicity, maintain content that focuses on being concise, rather than long winded, and writing with a natural tone that flows from one paragraph to the next.
+As a starting point, you should focus on simplicity, maintain content that focuses on being concise rather than long-winded, and write with a natural tone that flows from one paragraph to the next.

-A particular area to review in many a company newsletter is that of the CEO intro; these currently serve as a section that generically suffers from being too long and generally boring full of corporate speak, which can mean that readers fail to make it past even this initial section.
+A particular area to review in many company newsletters is that of the CEO intro; these currently serve as a section that generically suffers from being too long and generally boring, full of corporate speak, which can mean that readers fail to make it past even this initial section.

 2. Engage, empower, enlighten

 Internal newsletters shouldn’t be regarded as just something that is sent every week or month.
-Instead they should aim to engage, empower and enlighten.
+Instead, they should aim to engage, empower and enlighten.
 Your readers should genuinely find your content valuable to them and their job role, rather than reader because the boss told them to.
-So provide colleagues with a reason to read, be useful and create copy that is catchy, engaging and a possibly even a genuine joy read.
+To provide colleagues with a reason to read, be useful, and create copy that is catchy, engaging, and possibly even a genuine joy read.